-Based on our current plans, we believe that our available resources and existing cash, cash equivalents and short-term investments will be sufficient to meet our anticipated cash requirements for at least 12 months from the date of this prospectus.
-If our available resources and existing cash and cash equivalents and short-term investments are insufficient to satisfy our liquidity requirements, including because of the realization of other risks described in this prospectus, we may be required to raise additional capital prior to such time through issuances of equity or convertible debt securities, enter into a credit facility or another form of third-party funding or seek other debt financing.
+Based on our current plans, we believe that our available resources and existing cash, cash equivalents and short-term investments, will be sufficient to meet our anticipated cash requirements for at least 12 months from the date of this Annual Report on Form 10-K. If our available resources and existing cash and cash equivalents and short-term investments are insufficient to satisfy our liquidity requirements, including because of the realization of other risks described in this Annual Report on Form 10-K, we may be required to raise additional capital prior to such time through issuances of equity or convertible debt securities, enter into a credit facility or another form of third-party funding or seek other debt financing.

-We may consider raising additional capital in the future to expand our business, to pursue strategic investments, to take advantage of financing or acquisition opportunities or for other reasons, including:
+We expect that we will need to raise additional capital in the future to expand our business, to pursue strategic investments, to take advantage of financing or acquisition opportunities or for other reasons, including:

-- funding development and marketing efforts of our Nautilus platform or any other future products; - increasing our sales and marketing and other commercialization efforts to drive market adoption of our Nautilus platform, once commercialized; - expanding our technologies into additional markets; - preparing, filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - acquiring, licensing or defending against third party intellectual property rights; - · acquiring or investing in complementary technologies, businesses or assets; and - financing capital expenditures and general and administrative expenses.
+- funding development and marketing efforts of our Nautilus platform or any other future products; - · increasing our sales and marketing and other commercialization efforts to drive market adoption of our Nautilus platform, once commercialized; - expanding our technologies into additional markets; - · preparing, filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - acquiring, licensing or defending against third party intellectual property rights; - acquiring or investing in complementary technologies, businesses or assets; and - · financing capital expenditures and general and administrative expenses.